 Wondering if your situation is really a dental emergency?
 It’s not always easy to tell when you need urgent dental care.
 However, many different symptoms and problems qualify as a dental emergency.
 Below, you’ll find the most common dental emergencies we treat and how to handle them.

-While dental emergency treatment can be difficult to provide an exact cost for until you arrive, we will always make sure to get you out of discomfort first and foremost.
+While it can be difficult to provide an exact cost for dental emergency treatment until you arrive, we will always make sure to get you out of discomfort first and foremost.
 Your treatment costs can vary depending on the severity of your emergency.
-For example, dental pain could be resolved with a simple cleaning and dental filling, while facial swelling could mean you need antibiotics and root canal therapy, which costs more.
+For example, a toothache could be resolved with a simple filling, while facial swelling could mean you need antibiotics and root canal therapy, which costs more.
 Either way, we will work with you directly to create a treatment plan that’s reasonably within your budget.